CNC

 This is my configuration.
 It started as a minimum system to launch for test with no switches et al

-I just kept pushing the 'Check Config' menu item to see what is missing
+I just kept pushing the 'Check Config' menu item to see what was missing

 Then when things worked I kept adding stuff